Polar bears need our help

 What we're doing

-WWF is helping to mitigate human-polar bear conflict.
-In recent years, more than 20 direct attacks on humans have been reported within the polar bear’s range.
+We are helping to mitigate human-polar bear conflict.
 Sharing knowledge and information with locally led initiatives, the tourism industry and scientists is integral to safeguarding both human and polar bear life.
-We're working with dedicated patrol teams to improve food storage, remove animal carcasses from towns and track human-polar bear interactions to keep villagers safe from this beautiful predator.

 By adopting a polar bear you can help create safer communities and preserve polar bears' sea ice home.